GhosTech-IT/pwnagotchi/plugins/README.md

 # Pwnagotchi Custom Plugins Installation

-This guide explains how to install specific **custom plugins** from this repository into a **JayOfElony Pwnagotchi build**.
+This guide explains how to install specific **custom plugins** from this repository into a **Jayofelony Pwnagotchi build**.
 These steps will download the plugins directly from GitHub, place them into the correct directory, and enable them via the Web UI.

 ---